 The Investment Manager's investment decisions are based on internal research, which encompass both its proprietary financial forecasts and ESG assessment.
-The Investment Manager aims to meet with issuers in which it seeks to invest at least annually and discuss a range of topics including ESG issues with officials.
-The investment professional within the Investment Manager responsible for evaluating the issuer is also responsible for its ESG assessment: this is an integral part of the analysis.
+The Investment Manager aims to meet with issuers in which it seeks to invest at least annually and discuss a range of topics including ESG issues with management.
+The investment professionals within the Investment Manager responsible for evaluating the issuers are also responsible for their ESG assessment: this is an integral part of the Investment Manager's analysis.
 In addition to the Investment Manager's in-house evaluation of ESG risks, it also has access to third party resources that provide ESG information.